taddison/tjaddison.com/_posts/2019/2019-02-28-Auto-scale-down-all-Event-Hub-namespaces-with-Azure-Functions.md

 tags: [Azure, EventHubs, C#, PowerShell, Function Apps]
 ---

 A little over a year ago I lamented the lack of an auto-deflate feature for Event Hubs, and offered a way to [programatically scale down your namespaces][ScaleDown Blog].
-That solution did it's job well but required a re-deploy each time you wanted to bring a namespace under control.
-Today we'll look at an upgraded function app which will programatically discover and scale-down all Event Hub namespaces it has access to.
+That solution still works, but requires a redeploy each time you wanted to add a namespace.
+Today we'll look at an upgraded function app which  programatically discovers and scales-down all Event Hub namespaces it has access to.

-With the addition of a PowerShell script to programatically grant the appropriate permissions to all of your namespaces, you can be up and running (or deflating) in a matter of minutes.
+With the addition of a PowerShell script to grant the appropriate permissions to all of your namespaces, you can be up and running (or deflating) in a matter of minutes.

 <!--more-->
 ## Function App